Teemu Mäki

 Teemu Tuomas Mäki (born 14 October 1967) is a Finnish artist, theatre director and writer.
 He was born in Lapua, and was one of the first Finnish artists to gain a doctorate (Finnish Art Academy 2005).
 In 2008–2013 he was the Professor of Fine Arts in Aalto University.
 Before and after that he has worked as a freelancer.

 As a visual artist Mäki started out as painter, then expanded his practice to include photography, installation, performance and videos.
-Since his doctorate (Academy of Fine Arts, Finland, 2005) Mäki has spent less time with visual arts and more with theatre, literature and artistic research.
+Since his doctorate (Academy of Fine Arts, Finland, 2005) Mäki has shared his time equally between visual arts, literature, performing arts (theatre/dance/opera) and artistic research.

 In recent years Mäki has concentrated on writing books and directing theatre pieces or films or pieces for radio.
 His most recent books are Miten olla mies tai nainen tai jotain muuta?
 (2021), a book of photos & texts, Poika ja pallo (2020), his fourth collection of poems, and Taiteen tehtävä (2017), a collection of essays on art and on art's philosophical and political potential and function in society.
 The latter book is a sequel to the written/theoretical part of his doctoral dissertation, Näkyvä pimeys – esseitä taiteesta, filosofiasta ja politiikasta / Darkness Visible – Essays on Art, Philosophy and Politics (2005/2007).

 Mäki sees himself as a moral relativist, atheist, vitalist and socialist.
 There seem to be certain pet themes that he keeps on returning to both in his artworks and also in his non-artistic writings and public speeches.
 Critique of consumer capitalism is certainly of them.
 Defending extreme freedom of speech is another.
 Demanding quick reduction of consumption of goods and natural resources in order to stop ecological catastrophe is third.
 Gender politics is maybe the fourth, as can be seen for example in the photo series How to Be a Woman or Man? and its accompanying text, in which Mäki writes that:

 "That gender roles are products of culture is potentially both an oppressive and emancipatory fact.
 The oppressing side is that as gender roles are created and defined in by social and political forces, they can be – and usually are – as unequal, as unfair as any other structure in society.
 A stereotypical gender role in this sense is almost automatically a prison, that restricts a person's personality and/or enables him/her to restrict other peoples personalities.
 The benign and emancipatory side of the same thing is that a person is not at the mercy of his/her biological or cultural gender, one is not 'born to become a man (or a woman)', but can instead understand that his/her gender identity was and continually is formed by culture and s/he can and should take the steering wheel in this process – to be an active subject, not a printout of cultural prejudice."